Jayshah6699/Collaborative-Data-Science-Application/Music genre classification/README.md

 ### Results

 To compare the result across multiple architectures, we have took two approaches for this problem: One using the classic approach of extracting features and then using a classifier.
-The second approach, wich is implemented on the src file here is a Deep Learning approach feeding a CNN with a melspectrogram.
+The second approach, which is implemented on the src file here is a Deep Learning approach feeding a CNN with a melspectrogram.

 You can check in the nbs folder on how we extracted the features, but here are the current results on the test set: